Followers

 ground-zero for the spread of disease

-Epidemics have weakened armies, sometimes rendering them unfit for combat operations, outbreaks have frozen military operations, and of course, there is the effect on civilian populations armies come in contact with.
-Geography plays a role, with both bitter cold and steaming hot climates playing a role in the spread of illness.
-Swamps, littorals, and cities all present environments supportive of various types of disease.
-And of course, the transports of armies, placing soldiers in strange new lands where they can encounter new diseases and bring their own to impact the locals.
+Epidemics have weakened armies, sometimes rendering them unfit for combat, outbreaks have halted military operations, and of course, there is the impact on civilian populations that armies come into contact with.
+Geography influences the spread of disease, with both bitter cold and scorching hot climates playing a role.
+Swamps, coastal areas, and cities all provide environments conducive to various types of illness.
+Additionally, the transportation of armies involves moving soldiers to new lands where they can encounter unfamiliar diseases and potentially bring their own to affect local populations.

 Yankee Doodle Disease

-The American Revolution in many ways exemplifies all of these factors.
-Men from farms and forests thrown together with men from towns and seaports.
-Undernourished, often poorly dressed and exposed to the elements, these men (and women) often faced a foe worse than any redcoat or Hessian.
-A foe invisible to the naked eye and who, in most cases, the best medicine of the age did not comprehend and could not combat.
-Simply put, they faced an array of germs that packed a punch as bad as any .69-inch musket ball or 17-inch bayonet.
-Diseases such as smallpox, dysentery, and malaria, were commonly suffered by American and British and Hessian soldiers alike.
-They were an enemy that did not choose sides.
-Given the close-quarters environments of 18th century encampments these diseases would spread through a camp like a windstorm across the high plains.
+The American Revolution, in many ways, exemplifies all of these factors.
+Men from farms and forests mixed with men from towns and seaports.
+Undernourished, often poorly dressed and exposed to the elements, these men (and women) often faced an enemy worse than any redcoat or Hessian—a foe invisible to the naked eye that, in most cases, even the best medicine of the time could not understand or fight.
+Simply put, they faced germs that delivered a punch as deadly as any .69-inch musket ball or 17-inch bayonet.
+Diseases such as smallpox, dysentery, and malaria were common among American, British, and Hessian soldiers alike.
+This enemy didn't pick sides.
+Given the close quarters of 18th-century camps, these diseases spread through a camp like a windstorm across the high plains.

 Disease killed more men than